chevere/docs/components/Str.md

 ### StrBool

-[StrBoolInterface](../reference/Chevere/Interfaces/Str/StrBoolInterface.md) describe the interface for a component in charge of string validation.
+The [StrBool](../reference/Chevere/Components/Str/StrBool.md) component in charge of string validation.

 ```php
 use new Chevere\Components\Str\StrBool;